Gazz6767/SQLite-Header-Analyser/README.md

 * **File Change Counter** - This tells us how many times a '*commit*' has occurred on this database.
 It is an incremental counter.
 This is especially useful for scenarios where a database is empty of user data, and you are unsure if the application has been used or not.
 Be aware that when an application makes a database, it will conduct at least 1 commit to insert a table(s).
 For example, with Chrome, you may see 3 to 5 commits before the user has begun to add data.
 The VACUUM processes do not reset this counter (as of 2026/04/27).

 * **Page Number of the First Freelist Trunk Page.** - Exactly what it says.
 It is the page number of the first Freelist page.
 This is the root page number, which is not the offset.
-To get the page offset, you must use the calculation ```"(pageSize * PageNumber) - pageSize"```.
+To get to an overall page offset, you must use the calculation ```"(pageSize * PageNumber) - pageSize"```.
 The first part of this formula provides an offset to the bottom of the SQLite target page.
 Minus 1 page size just takes us to the top of the page.

 * **Page Number of the Largest Root B-Tree Page** - This tells us if the database has Auto-Vacuum enabled.
 Offset 64 will then tell us if the database Auto-Vacuum mode is set to 'Incremental', or 'Full'.